IndyCar Series: 2015–2017

 In 2015, teams began running aero kits developed by their engine manufacturers as a first-ever Dallara DW12 facelift.
-The kits, while increasing speeds and offering a clear distinction between the two manufacturers, did lead to significant cost increases.
+The kits, while increasing speeds and offering a clear distinction between the two manufacturers, led to significant cost increases.
 Further, Chevrolet's aero kit was the more dominant with Honda only able to mount a competitive charge on ovals due to having slightly better engine power.
 While Honda was able to make gains in 2016, after two years of development the kits were frozen for 2017, and starting in 2018 all cars ran the same aero package again.
 To further help reduce costs, IndyCar allowed teams to shop for competitively priced non-safety-related parts such as brakes instead of mandating parts from specific suppliers.

 IndyCar had hoped to set a new speed record at the Indianapolis Motor Speedway by 2016 with the introduction of aero kits and the development work associated with them.
 However, after a series of safety concerns during practice for the 2015 Indianapolis 500 with the Chevrolet aero kit package, this did not come about.

 2018–present

 The 2017 season was the third and final year contested with the Chevrolet and Honda aero kits outfitted to the Dallara DW12 chassis.
-Beginning in 2018, all DW12 Safety Cell chassis was fitted with a universal bodywork kit.
+Beginning in 2018, all DW12 Safety Cell chassis have been fitted with a universal bodywork kit.
 Digital renderings for the common bodywork kit, referred to as the 'IR18' car, were released in early May 2017 as a second facelift of Dallara DW12.
 The car was officially unveiled in late July, and the universal aero kit became known as the UAK18 bodywork.

 The bodywork is inspired by CART's 1990s and 2000s designs, with a more streamlined appearance.
 The redesigned aero kit reduces both aerodynamic downforce and team and manufacturer design development costs.
 The universal Aero Kit was designed without the wheel guards of the DW12 chassis, which were deemed ineffective and proved prone to breaking.
 The IR-18 also lacks an air inlet above the cockpit, a first for an IndyCar Series chassis (most Champ Car chassis had been designed that way).
 The new Aero Kit also has fewer small aerodynamic pieces that can become broken or dislodged, with the intent to reduce the amount of debris that ends up on the track and expenses from repairs.
 The "aeroscreen" cockpit protection was added in time for the 2020 season, and some minor modifications were eventually conducted to reduce the intense heat caused by stagnant air on the drivers.